 Rikha Sharma Rani, Intelligence Director, has worked extensively as a consultant in the global health space and was Manager of Strategic Partnerships for the Clinton Health Access Initiative in New Delhi, where she led the Foundation’s partnerships with the private sector.
 She was part of the team that negotiated the price reductions announced by former President Clinton in 2008 and 2009, which dramatically reduced the price of key antiretrovirals for the treatment of HIV/AIDS.
 Rikha holds a Master’s degree from Columbia University’s School of International and Public Affairs, during which time she also served as editor-in-chief of the Journal of International Affairs.
 Follow her @rikrani or email her: rikha_at_solutionsjournalism.org.

-Samantha McCann, Web Producer and Editor, is a journalist whose career has taken her from environmental and fiscal policy research at Seattle University to editorial positions for several publications.
-She has published in the World Policy Journal, The Journal of International Affairs, Scholastic, The Guardian, Grist, & others, and authored the text of an award-winning photography book, Columbia University in Pictures.
+Samantha McCann, Web Producer and Editor, comes to SJN after holding positions in environmental policy research at Seattle University and editorial positions for several publications.
+She has published in the World Policy Journal, The Journal of International Affairs, Scholastic, The Guardian, & others, and authored the text of an award-winning photography book, Columbia University in Pictures.
 Her policy interests center largely on criminal justice policy: she has published on sentencing and drug policy, and investigated racial bias in crime reporting, and the impact of a criminal record on earnings upon reentry.
 She holds a Masters of Public Administration from Columbia University’s School of International and Public Affairs and a B.A. in political science from Seattle U. Follow her @mccanntha or email her: samantha_at_solutionsjournalism.org.

 Lori Robinson, Digital Curriculum Manager and Editor, is a journalist and the author of I Will Survive: The African-American Guide to Healing from Sexual Assault and Abuse.
 She was selected as a Tow-Knight Center for Entrepreneurial Journalism fellow in 2013.
 She served as editor of the award-winning lifestyle magazine B.L.A.C.
 Detroit, and was the founding editor and publisher of VidaAfroLatina.com, a digital media project which covered Latin America’s African Diaspora.
 Her work has been published in the Detroit Free Press, Chicago Tribune, Washington Post and several national magazines.
 Follow her @LoriVidaAfro or email her: lori_at_solutionsjournalism.org.